ruuda/blog/posts/2014-08-29-writing-a-path-tracer-in-rust-part-6-multithreading.md

 displaying the image in the user interface, and retrieving a new task from the task scheduler.
 Thread-safety of the task scheduler ensures that access to the units is thread-safe.
 The only public method of the task scheduler is `GetNewTask`, so that is the only place where synchronisation is required.
-In C++, this is done by using a mutex inside the method:
+In C++, this is done by locking a mutex inside the method:

 ```cpp
 Task TaskScheduler::GetNewTask(const Task completedTask)